byteface/domonic/docs/_build/html/_sources/packages/CDN.rst.txt

 CDN
 =============

-To quickly use and reference external assets when prototyping use the CDN package.
+For quick reference when prototyping you can use the CDN package.

-Currently there are 3 types of CDN. .js, .css and .img

-Their features will be added here.

-To use features from CDN they must be imported.
+To use a CDN class it must be imported.

 .. code-block :: python

 	from domonic.CDN import *

-Or just class you need
+Or just classes you need...

 .. code-block :: python

-	from domonic.CDN import CDN_JS
+	from domonic.CDN import CDN_JS, CDN_CSS

 CDN_JS